talktopia/.github/profile/README.md

 # Talktopia
-Talktopia is a clone of Reddit
+Talktopia is a FOSS clone of Reddit!